 Faculty

-Professor, Department of Biochemistry and Cellular and Molecular Biology and the Division of Integrative Physiology
+Professor, Department of Biochemistry and Cellular & Molecular Biology and the Division of Integrative Physiology

 Dr. Amri is a Professor in the department of Biochemistry and Cellular and Molecular Biology and the Division of Integrative Physiology.
 She holds a master and doctoral degree in reproductive physiology and steroid biochemistry from Pierre and Marie Curie University, Paris, France.
 As the co-founder of the CAM educational initiative at Georgetown University School of Medicine, Dr. Amri has led the CAM graduate program since its launch in 2003.